 My Writings for Week Ending March 6th

-In spite of this vile illness I did manage to get two articles out this week :
+Despite this vile illness, I did manage to get two articles out this week :

 This Week’s Finest Financial

-With RRSP season being over, I guess it is now officially Tax Season, but please, remember to only bag your quota of tax.
+With RRSP season being over, I guess it is now officially Tax Season, but please, remember only to bag your tax quota.
 Mark from Blunt Bean Counter, gave us a guest post about an Estates Fairy Tale, speaking of planning and taxes for your family.
-Another important savings vehicle for families is the RESP, and I went rummaging through the Canadian Capitalist’s archives for Investing in TD e-series Funds for your RESP, still very topical.
+Another significant savings vehicle for families is the RESP, and I went rummaging through the Canadian Capitalist’s archives for Investing in TD e-series Funds for your RESP, still very topical.
 Barry from Money We Have, wants us to remember some Overlooked Costs of Buying a House (and there are a lot of them).
 Keeping with tax saving and investing the Canadian Couch Potato brings us Which Bond ETF is Most Tax Efficient.

 Netflix graced us with another season of House of Cards, as we can see if that conniving Francis Underwood ever gets his just rewards.
 With this in mind, pity the poor Finnish Tax Official who died at his desk, but wasn’t noticed for two days, wasn’t that an episode in H of C?
 If you were wondering (speaking of D.C. basketball) the Late Manute Bol’s son’s name is… Bol Bol and he is 6’10” at 15 years of age.
 For those that aren’t up on Ottawa news (speaking of capitals) Mayor Jim Watson (who I have been mistaken for, more than once) fractured his pelvis snowmobiling, here is hoping he gets well soon!